spdk/spdk/doc/vhost_processing.md

 upon negotiation they choose a common set of those.
 Most of these features are implementation-related, but also regard e.g. multiqueue support or live migration.

-After the negotiatiation, the Vhost-user driver shares its memory, so that the vhost device (SPDK) can access it directly.
+After the negotiation, the Vhost-user driver shares its memory, so that the vhost device (SPDK) can access it directly.
 The memory can be fragmented into multiple physically-discontiguous regions and Vhost-user specification puts a limit on their number - currently 8.
 The driver sends a single message for each region with